mmcdermott/MEDS_Tabular_AutoML/docs/source/implementation.md

 In this section we describe the MEDS-Tab architecture, specifically some of the pipeline choices we made to reduce memory usage and increase speed during the tabularization process and XGBoost tuning process.

-We break our method into 4 discrete parts
+We break our method into 4 discrete parts:

 1. Describe codes (compute feature frequencies)
-2. Given time series data tabularize it
+2. Tabularization of time-series data
-3. cache task specific rows of data for efficient loading
+3. Efficient data caching for task-specific rows
 4. XGBoost training

-### 1. Describe Codes (Compute Feature Frequencies)
+### 1. Describe Codes (compute feature frequencies)

 This initial stage processes a pre-shareded dataset.
 We expect a structure as follows where each shard contains a subset of the patients: